simonua/cross-origin-postmessage/README.md

 # Cross-Origin PostMessage

 This is an example of cross-origin postmessaging with a double whitelist to protect both sender and receiver of the message.
-Both side only explicitly accepts messages from a known sender.
+Both sides only explicitly accepts messages from a known sender.
 The example details obtaining a cookie from another domain.

 This example can be entirely run on different localhost ports as well.
 Using different DNS entries in the hosts file here just illustrates the concept across domains a bit more clearly.

+An authorization service used by the iframe protects the domain whitelist from the public eye.
+This can be written in any technology.
+I chose NodeJS & Express for simplicity's sake.
+The service can be protected by firewalls, CORS to limit calling only to the domain that the iframe lives on, etc.

 Ordinarily, this would use https but I did not want to make this more difficult by adding certs, etc.